OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 *Roll 1d20 + proficiency +/- modifiers versus the Difficulty Class (DC).*

-***Advantage.*** A character with an overwhelming situational advantage gains an extra d20 for the action check, of the two dice, the highest rolled die is used for the outcome; the lower die is discarded.
+***Advantage.*** A character with an obvious situational advantage gains an extra d20 for the action check, of the two dice, the *highest* rolled die is used for the outcome; the *lower* rolled die is discarded.
 The `rules and the GM` will determine when an disadvanatge exists.

-***Disadvantage.*** A character with an overwhelming situational disadvantage gains an extra d20 for the action check, of the two dice, the lowest rolled die is used for the outcome; the higher die is discarded.
+***Disadvantage.*** A character with an obvious situational disadvantage gains an extra d20 for the action check, of the two dice, the *lowest* rolled die is used for the outcome; the *higher* rolled die is discarded.
 The `rules and the GM` will determine when an disadvanatge exists.

-***Success or Failure.*** If the roll reaches or exceeds the DC, the check is successful; otherwise, it fails; both have significant results.
+***Success or Failure.*** If the roll reaches or exceeds the DC, the check is successful; otherwise, it fails.

 ### Difficulty Class